TodePond/TodePondDotCom/pondcast/elephant-in-the-room-and-step-by-step/readme.md

 And ... let's get back to the video now.

 **Now that the submission is done, I'm returning to work on the video.
-[Ivan]() and [Flora] have both sent me more stuff for it, and I'm looking forward to getting it _in there_.
+[Ivan](https://ivanish.ca/) and [Flora](https://floracaulton.com/) have both sent me more stuff for it, and I'm looking forward to getting it _in there_.
 So I thank you for your patience, and all your support.
 Thank you!
 And welcome to all the new people this past fortnight!
 I hope you enjoy your stay.
 For now, wherever you are, whatever you're doing, I hope you have a great week.**

-_Days since tode fell asleep: _<br>
+_Days since tode fell asleep: 479_<br>
-_Days since bot went missing: _<br>
+_Days since bot went missing: 444_<br>
-_Days since berd flew away: _
+_Days since berd flew away: 107_